infiniteloom/project-3-backend/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP (examples)
+#### MVP

-- Pull data using google json api
-- Render data on page
+- Use ruby on rails
+- Use an sql database using postgres
+- Create editor login
-- Allow user to choose favorites
+- Allow editor full C.R.U.D functionality
-- Save their choices in firebase
+- Deploy on heroku

 #### PostMVP

-- Anything else that is not MVP
+- Allow visitors login access
+- Allow visitors full C.R.U.D functionality for their posts

 ## Functional Components